 Before joining A&M, he was a general manager in the financial services group at CSC, responsible for oversight of global client relationships for the banking and capital markets sector.
-Previously, Mr. Smith led the managed services relationship management team serving banking and insurance clients in the U.S. In these roles, he had full P&L responsibility and led new business development and the delivery of contracted services.
+Previously, Mr. Smith led the managed services relationship management team serving banking and insurance clients in the U.S. In these roles, he had full profit and loss (P&L) responsibility and led new business development and the delivery of contracted services.

-Earlier, Mr. Smith spent seven years with TPI, the leading global sourcing advisory firm, serving as a partner and managing director responsible for the financial services industry.
-There, he held various roles, including advising clients on large scale IT and BPO outsourcing transactions, leading the Business Process Outsourcing (BPO) practice, and creating and developing tools and methodologies for Service Management and Governance.
+Earlier, Mr. Smith spent seven years with TPI (now ISG), the leading global sourcing advisory firm, serving as a partner and managing director.
+There, he held various roles, including negotiating large-scale IT, shared services and business process outsourcing (BPO) transactions, leading the BPO practice, and implementing service management and governance solutions for clients.

 Mr. Smith earned a degree in business administration from the University of Strathclyde in Scotland and is a Fellow of the U.K. Institute of Administrative Management.
 He serves as a director for the University of Strathclyde (USA) Foundation.